Adam Brand (musician): Personal life

 Brand is a fan of motor sport.
 His song "Dirt Track Cowboys" is themed around speedway racing and features speedway commentator Wade Aunger.
 Brand has also raced, spending several years racing in the V8 Utes category racing Ford Falcon V8s in the early 2000s.
 Brand made a return to racing in 2011, competing in the 2011 Eastern Creek Six Hour.
 Brand and his co-drivers won their class racing a Suzuki Swift.

 He has been married and divorced three times.
 At the age of 39 he met Jade Hatcher, then 19, on the set of Dancing with the Stars in 2009.
 They went on to win the competition despite a lower score compared to their competitor, Today Tonight presenter Matt White.
 Brand and Hatcher married in May 2010, but in late 2011 it was announced that they had separated.
 They later divorced.

 In 2019, Brand became a father for the first time, after his partner gave birth to daughter Pepper.

-Brand's partner is expected a second baby in August 2022.
+Brand's partner gave birth to a second baby in August 2022.